Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Inroduction

-A resolution of this vexing issue in gyrokinetic theory was put forward in Ref.~\cite{Burby_2015_collisions}, were a collision operator was discovered that addresses the truncation problem without destroying the conservation laws or the H-theorem.
+A resolution to this vexing issue in electrostatic gyrokinetic theory was put forward in Ref.~\cite{Burby_2015_collisions}, were a collision operator was discovered that addresses the truncation problem without destroying the conservation laws or the H-theorem.
 The key step in the analysis amounted to being mindful of the basic properties of the Landau collision operator~\cite{Landau:1936}.
 In other words, a problem-specific trick was found.
 It would be extremely interesting and useful if there was a more profound theory underlying these results, in particular, a generalization of Lagrangian and Hamiltonian reduction for dissipative systems.
 If uncovered, such a theory could become an essential tool for unraveling truncation problems in many different areas of physics research \cite{Gorban_2004}.

-In this Letter, we report on a discovery that suggests a promising candidate for such a general dissipation-compatible truncation tool.
+In this paper, we report on a discovery that suggests a promising candidate for such a general dissipation-compatible truncation tool.
 Specifically, we show that the modern formulation of collisional electrostatic gyrokinetics exhibits a \emph{metriplectic} structure.
 This beautiful mathematical framework, discovered amidst the 1980's (see, e.g., Refs.~\cite{Kaufman:1982fl,Kaufman:1984fb,Morrison:1984ca,Morrison:1984wu,Grmela:1984dn,Grmela:1984ea,Grmela:1985jd,Morrison:1986vw}), extends the Poisson bracket formulation of classical mechanics to dissipative systems that obey the First and Second Laws of Thermodynamics.
 This suggests that collisional gyrokinetics, and other dissipative physical models that obey the Laws of Thermodynamics, may be obtained using an as-yet undiscovered metriplectic reduction theory.
-Metriplectic reduction, if it exists, would generalize Lagrangian and Hamiltonian reduction in a substantial manner.
+Metriplectic reduction, once discovered, would generalize Lagrangian and Hamiltonian reduction in a substantial manner by enabling one to consistently apply, e.g., the perturbation tools common in Lagrangian reduction to dissipative systems while retaining the mathematical stuctures, such as the laws of thermodynamics, intact also after the truncation.

+Further hints towards the existence of such theory have been recently found in the studies of rigid bodies aimed at motion control~\cite{Materassi-Morrison:2018CP} and in studying the general framework of metriplectic dynamics with an application towards dissipative magnetohydrodynamics~\cite{Coquinot-Morrison:2020JPlPh}.
+Since dissipation-free magnetohydrodanymics and its extensions have been recovered from underlying collisionless two-fluid model using the tools of Lagrangian reduction\cite{Burby-MHD-reduction:2017PhPl}, the discovery of a metriplectic structure for dissipative magnetohydrodynamics is indeed a strong indication of the existence of an underlying metriplectic reduction theory.